sfc-gh-DShaw98/cortex-code-cli-workshop/README.md

 4. **Verify** you can launch Cortex Code CLI from VS Code terminal
 5. **Verify Cortex Features** - Confirm your account has Cortex Agents and Cortex Search enabled.
 Check with your account team if unsure.

+> **Important:** You must have a Snowflake user role with access to run SQL and create objects (e.g., SYSADMIN or equivalent).
+For full Cortex Code CLI setup and permission requirements (including SNOWFLAKE.CORTEX_USER role), see the [official documentation](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-code).

 > **Security:** Never store secrets or tokens in your repository.
-Follow your organization's data-handling policies when working with real data.
+This workshop uses demo/mock data.
+When transitioning to real customer data or production environments, follow your organization's data governance and security policies.

 ### Required Privileges